First lecture on Wednesday 24th, 2021, at 10:15 on Zoom (link available on OLAT).

 Learning Objectives: When you have completed this course, you should be able to:

 - Demonstrate knowledge and explain challenges of the steps involved in building a large, complex software system

 - Understand benefits and disadvantages of various designs for constructing software systems

 - Communicate technical matters with programmers, managers, and clients effectively; and convey the rationale behind your choices.

-Prior Knowledge: students should have completed software construction, and be familiar with object-oriented programming.
+Prior Knowledge: students should have proficiency in the topics of software construction, and be familiar with object-oriented programming.